Dealing with Early Menopause

 Helpful information:

-Several of the conditions associated with early menopause benefit from progesterone supplementation, specifically fertility and osteoporosis.
+Several of the conditions associated with early menopause benefit from progesterone or progesterone and oestrogen supplementation if needed.